Here’s some information about Nafplio that can be useful while you’re there. If you have questions, please ask us!

 When are the shops open?

-It’s impossible to give exact times, but see the official opening hours below.
+It’s impossible to give exact times, but see the official opening hours over.
 Most shops follow this plan, more or less, but there are many exceptions;

 And what about post and bank?

 The Post Office, located at the intersection Sigrou / Sidiras Merarchias, is open eight to two, Banks have the same opening hours, except that closing time Friday is half past one.
 Post and banks are closed Saturday and Sunday.
-There is an abundance of ATMs, but a lot of shops do not accept credit cards.
+There are an abundance of ATMs, but some shops do not accept credit cards.
 NB: There are exceptions to these opening hours, so check when you are in town if necessary.

 YOUR FAITHFUL FRIEND